ZhangY2018/Reflection/README.md

+# Reflection 6
+## 3/1/2018
+This week I learn how to make a program that can makes different responds based on the range of numbers.
+And how to use right command to let user's answer to change the word case.
+I still learned how to change users' answer's color.
+Finally, I learned to create a program which is kind of like a guess game, it can be really crazy if user made bad decision.

+---

 # Reflection 5
 ## 2/23/2018
 This week I learned how to creat a program that can make different answer by users different decition.
 And to to ask them differences questions if they made different decition. other thing is we learned how to create a program just like "log in" in the website.
 I can identify whether the user entered account and password match.